 Vitamin A deficiency (VAD) is a major public health problem in low- and middle-income countries, affecting 190 million children under five years of age.
 VAD predisposes children to increased risk of a range of problems, including respiratory diseases, diarrhoea, measles, and vision problems, and it can lead to death.
-Previous studies show that giving synthetic vitamin A to children aged six months to five years who are at risk of VAD can reduce the risk of death and some diseases.
+Previous studies show that giving synthetic vitamin A supplementation (VAS) to children aged six months to five years who are at risk of VAD can reduce the risk of death and some diseases.
 This is an update of the previous review.

 We searched different databases that contain both published and unpublished results of medical studies.
 The literature search was updated in March 2021.
 We included only randomised control trials (RCTs: a study in which participants are randomly allocated to one or more treatments); these are considered the best form of experimental studies in research literature.
 We combined the results mathematically to obtain overall estimates of effectiveness of VAS against illness and death.

 The update identified no new studies.
 The review includes 47 RCTs representing 1,223,856 children.
 Studies took place in 19 countries: 30 (63%) in Asia, 16 of which were in India; 8 (17%) in Africa; 7 (15%) in Latin America, and 2 (4%) in Australia.
 About one-third of the studies were in urban/periurban settings, and half were in rural settings; the remaining studies did not clearly report settings.
-The average age of children was about 33 months.
-Most of the studies included equal numbers of boys and girls and lasted about a year.
+The average age of the children was about 33 months.
+Most studies included equal numbers of boys and girls and lasted about one year.
 The quality of the included studies was variable; however, it was unlikely that death rates were influenced by potential errors in the conduct of the studies.

-Data on the effect of VAS for the prevention of death were available from 19 of the included studies, and the combined results indicate that vitamin A reduces overall risk of death and death due to diarrhoea by 12%.
-Vitamin A does not specifically reduce death due to measles, respiratory infections, or meningitis, but it can reduce new occurrences of diarrhoea and measles.
+The data on the effect of VAS for the prevention of death were available from 19 of the included studies, and the combined results indicate that VAS reduces overall risk of death and death due to diarrhoea by 12%.
+VAS does not specifically reduce death due to measles, respiratory infections, or meningitis, but it can reduce new occurrences of diarrhoea and measles.
 There was no effect on incidence of respiratory disease or admissions to hospital due to diarrhoea or pneumonia.
 Giving oral synthetic vitamin A to children at risk of VAD reduces the risk of night blindness and tiny flakes of protein in the eye called Bitot's spots.
 It also improves levels of vitamin A in their blood.
 The only reported side effect was risk of vomiting within 48 hours of taking vitamin A in large doses, as recommended by the World Health Organization.

-We rated the overall quality of the evidence using the GRADE approach, which considers methodological flaws within studies, consistency in reporting of results across studies, extent to which results apply to other settings, and effectiveness of treatments.
-Based on these criteria, we judged the overall quality of the evidence to be high for benefits of VAS against overall risk of death and death due to diarrhoea.
-For the rest of the outcomes, we rated the evidence as low or moderate.
-One large, recently conducted study, which included about 1 million children, did not show any effect of VAS; however, when this study was combined with other, well-conducted studies, VAS still had beneficial effects for the prevention of death and illness.
+We rated the overall certainty of evidence using the GRADE approach, which considers methodological flaws within studies, consistency in reporting of results across studies, extent to which results apply to other settings, and effectiveness of treatments.
+Based on these criteria, we judged the overall certainty of evidence to be high for benefits of VAS against overall risk of death and death due to diarrhoea.
+For the other outcomes, we rated the evidence as low or moderate.
+One large, recently conducted study, which included about one million children, did not show any effect of VAS; however, when this study was combined with other, well-conducted studies, VAS still had beneficial effects for the prevention of death and illness.
 In summary, VAS can reduce risk of illness and death in children aged 6 to 59 months of age who are at risk of VAD.
 This update did not identify and new eligible studies and the conclusions remain the same.

 Vitamin A deficiency (VAD) is a major public health problem in low- and middle-income countries, affecting 190 million children under five years of age and leading to many adverse health consequences, including death.
-Based on prior evidence and a previous version of this review, the World Health Organization has continued to recommend vitamin A supplementation for children aged 6 to 59 months.
-There are new data available from recently published randomised trials since the previous publication of this review in 2010, and this update incorporates this information and reviews the evidence.
+Based on prior evidence and a previous version of this review, the World Health Organization has continued to recommend vitamin A supplementation (VAS) for children aged 6 to 59 months.
+The last version of this review was published in 2017, and this is an updated version of that review.

 To assess the effects of vitamin A supplementation (VAS) for preventing morbidity and mortality in children aged six months to five years.

-In March 2016 we searched CENTRAL, Ovid MEDLINE, Embase, six other databases, and two trials registers.
+We searched CENTRAL, MEDLINE, Embase, six other databases, and two trials registers up to March 2021.
 We also checked reference lists and contacted relevant organisations and researchers to identify additional studies.

 Randomised controlled trials (RCTs) and cluster-RCTs evaluating the effect of synthetic VAS in children aged six months to five years living in the community.
 We excluded studies involving children in hospital and children with disease or infection.
 We also excluded studies evaluating the effects of food fortification, consumption of vitamin A rich foods, or beta-carotene supplementation.

-For this update, two reviewers independently assessed studies for inclusion and abstracted data, resolving discrepancies by discussion.
+For this update, two review authors independently assessed studies for inclusion resolving discrepancies by discussion.
 We performed meta-analyses for outcomes, including all-cause and cause-specific mortality, disease, vision, and side effects.
 We used the GRADE approach to assess the quality of the evidence.